 A U Visa Immigration Lawyer can properly prepare the necessary paperwork and petition if you qualify for a U Visa.
 This is a visa that is given to victims of certain crimes.
 It is unfortunate if you are such a victim.
 However, the U Visa Immigration Lawyer can explain if you are such a victim, the law permits you to apply for legal status in the U.S. Therefore, what are the crimes that one can be a victim of and apply for the U Visa.
-The U Visa Immigration Lawyer will explain that the following crimes will qualify: rape; torture; trafficking; incest; domestic violence; sexual assault; abusive sexual contact; prostitution; sexual exploitation; female genital mutilation; being held hostage; peonage; involuntary servitude; slave trade; kidnapping; abduction; unlawful criminal restraint; false imprisonment; blackmail; extortion; manslaughter; murder; felonious assault; witness tampering; obstruction of justice; perjury; or attempt, conspiracy, or solicitation to commit any of the above mentioned crimes.
+The Best U Visa Immigration Lawyer will explain that the following crimes will qualify: rape; torture; trafficking; incest; domestic violence; sexual assault; abusive sexual contact; prostitution; sexual exploitation; female genital mutilation; being held hostage; peonage; involuntary servitude; slave trade; kidnapping; abduction; unlawful criminal restraint; false imprisonment; blackmail; extortion; manslaughter; murder; felonious assault; witness tampering; obstruction of justice; perjury; or attempt, conspiracy, or solicitation to commit any of the above mentioned crimes.

 A U Visa Immigration Lawyer can explain that it can be ‘related’ to one of those crimes.
 Therefore, even if you have not been subject to the exact crime, it is still possible to apply for the U Visa.
 One of the most difficult parts of applying for the U Visa is getting the necessary certification from a government official.
 Without this certification, it would not be possible to apply for the U Visa.
 Essentially, the U Visa Immigration Lawyer will explain that the certification basically explains that you were in fact a victim of the crime, that you assisted and cooperated with the government in regards to this crime and that you will continue to help should it be necessary.
 Therefore, the Long Beach immigration lawyer explains that if you did not make a police report and did not help the officers or detectives with the information needed for them to prosecute the person who committed the crime, it will be very difficult to obtain the U Visa.
 Thus, Brian D. Lerner suggests that if you have in fact made a police report and are a victim of crime of one of the enumerated items above, you should consider applying for the U Visa.